I love to go to church in cathedrals.

-I have not posted this summer because my wife and spent several glorious weeks in Europe.
-Our trip covered three Sundays and we attended services in the cathedrals of three different cities–Salzburg, Vienna and Prague.
+On our recent trip to Europe, my wife and I attended services in the cathedrals of three different cities–Salzburg, Vienna, and Prague.
 Worshiping in these cathedrals was one of the highlights of a wonderful trip.

 Holidays are a great opportunity to visit other churches.
-Each congregation values different things.
-If approached with an attitude of humility, it’s very good to worship with Christians of different stripes because it helps to broaden our understanding about ourselves, the Church and the God we worship.
+If approached with an attitude of humility, it is very good for Christians to worship with believers of different traditions because it helps to broaden our understanding about ourselves, the Church and the God we worship.

-All three of these services were very different from the very large Protestant church I attend every other Sunday of the year, and the experience provided some significant insights that I will share over the next few posts.
+All three of these services were very different from the very large Evangelical church I attend every other Sunday of the year, and the experience provided some significant impressions.

 The Reformation may have initially asserted individuality, but this grew into the individualism which dominates our culture today.
 We understand the self as autonomous, there is no greater authority.
 “My rights, my choice” is the modern mantra.